(I actually wanted to write about this in 2017 but I kinda forgot the draft, lol)

 BUT WAIT, THERE'S MORE!

-According to German Tech-News Site Heise.de, "in 7.3.3 all mentions of the previously sold Pro version vanished", this definitely just screams "There are no plans to eliminate standalone licenses or existing sync methods.", doesnt it?
+According to German Tech-News Site Heise.de, "in 7.3.3 all mentions of the previously sold Pro version vanished", this definitely just screams "nobody has the intention to eliminate standalone licenses or existing sync methods."*, doesnt it?
 Well I THINK NOT!